Nameh-Dhiman/Lego-Dots/Readme.md

 ## Lego Dots "What's your Aesthetic" Quiz Live Project
 ___

-**Based on the agreement, the code and resources of the project is confidential and non-shareable.**
+**Based on the agreement with the company, the code and resources of the project are confidential and non-shareable.**
 <p>
-This was an individual freelancing project where i got to work for the LEGO Group.
-Goal behind the project was to create a full stack quiz application where the user can go through a set of questions and based on the answers the users would get the results on the app as well as their personal emails.
-This is a live LEGO Group project and would be live for 3 months.
+This was an individual freelancing project where I got to work for the LEGO Group.
+The goal behind the project was to create a FullStack Quiz Web Application where the user can go through a set of questions, and based on the selection of their answers, the user will get the result on the app and their emails as well.
+It's a live LEGO Group project and will be live for the next three months.
 <br/>

 </p>